imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-fog.md

 In short, dreaming of fog generally reflects difficulties in making decisions.
 Trust your judgment and your skills, since the lack ofSelf-confidence can be your biggest obstacle.

-This article is for informational purposes only; we at Dream Insights do not have the authority to make a diagnosis or recommend a treatment.
+This article is for informational purposes only; we at AnalyzeMyDream do not have the authority to make a diagnosis or recommend a treatment.
 We invite you to consult a psychologist to discuss your particular case.

 ### Bibliography